rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 - Threads are uniquely defined sequences of operations defined by the CUDA kernels.
 They are dispatched on the GPU's SM.
 - Blocks of threads are groups of threads.
 Threads of a block may only reside on the same SM.
 - Global memory is visible by all threads.
-It may reside in DRAM, L2 or L1 (potentially very slow !).
+It may reside in DRAM, L2 or L1 (potentially very slow!).
 - Shared memory is visible by all threads of a block, and managed by the developer.
 Resides in L1.
 - **Local memory** is private to a thread.
-It may reside in DRAM, L2 or L1 (potentially very slow !).
+It may reside in DRAM, L2 or L1 (potentially very slow!).
 Local memory includes both register spilling and stack usage.
 More on that in [section 2](#2-avoid-the-use-of-local-memory).
-- Registers are private to a thread and reside in the SM's register file (the fastest !).
+- Registers are private to a thread and reside in the SM's register file (the fastest!).

 ## 1. Minimize redundant global memory accesses